 Just as the Sun rises in the east and sets in the west and stars come out at night, the ocean waters will rise and fall along the shores of the water body.
 Tides are one such phenomenon which is the most reliable in the world.

-Tides are the rise and fall of ocean water which are caused by the gravitational pull of the Sun and the Moon.
+Tides are the rise and fall of ocean water, which are caused by the gravitational pull of the Sun and the Moon.
 This rise and fall of tides play a vital role in nature and affects maritime activities.

-A cycle of tide takes about 24 hours 50 minutes.
-Certain places have only one low tide and one high tide in a cycle.
+A cycle of tide takes about 24 hours and 50 minutes.
+Certain places have only one low and one high tide in a cycle.
 High tides sometimes happen before or after the Moon is in a line overhead.
 It occurs on a new moon day or a full moon day.

 The tidal force bulges out the Earth and its water to the faces closest and farthest from the Moon.
 Such bulges of water are called high tides.